alvin159/my-availability-app/README.md

-# Availability Component

-This React component (`Availability.tsx`) allows users to set their availability for each week using sliders.
+## This React app allows users to set their availability for each week using sliders.
 The component consists of sliders for each week, a dropdown to select the week, and a table to display the available days for the selected week.

 ## Running the Application